Kidney Check Australia Taskforce

 We acknowledge our sponsor organisations, whose generous support through unrestricted education grants significantly aids the outstanding success of our KCAT education program for health professionals.

-Kidney Community News, issued bi-monthly, provides clinical and non-clinical information from the kidney world and updates on Kidney Health Australia’s professional programs.
+Our Kidney Community News, issued quarterly, provides clinical and non-clinical information from the kidney world and updates on Kidney Health Australia’s professional programs.
 To subscribe, email firstname.lastname@example.org